im-archive/zip-upload-artifact/README.md

-# composite-run-steps-action-template
+# Zip Upload Artifact

-This template can be used to quickly start a new custom composite-run-steps action repository.
-Click the `Use this template` button at the top to get started.
+The zip upload artifact action zips a file, or directory and uploads it as an artifact.
+This reduces the size of an artifact to help save on GitHub Artifact space usages.
+This action has the same inputs as upload-artifact so it can be changed from that to this by changing the `uses` line in the workflow.

 ## Index